angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 ### `@Optional()`

 `@Optional()` allows Angular to consider a service you inject to be optional.
-This way, if it can't be resolved at runtime, Angular simply resolves the service as `null`, rather than throwing an error.
+This way, if it can't be resolved at runtime, Angular resolves the service as `null`, rather than throwing an error.
 In the following example, the service, `OptionalService`, isn't provided in the service, `@NgModule()`, or component class, so it isn't available anywhere in the app.